kubernetes-sigs/nfs-ganesha-server-and-external-provisioner/docs/deployment.md

 ```
 $ cd $GOPATH/src/github.com/kubernetes-sigs/nfs-ganesha-server-and-external-provisioner
 # Configure the location where the container image should be pushed.
-# Example REGISTRY="quay.io/myorg/"
+# Example REGISTRY="gcr.io/myorg/"
 $ make container
 ```

 ### Pulling

-If you are running in Kubernetes, it will pull the image from Quay for you.
+If you are running in Kubernetes, it will pull the image from GCR for you.
 Or you can do it yourself.

 ```
-$ docker pull quay.io/external_storage/nfs-ganesha-server-and-provisioner:latest
+$ docker pull gcr.io/k8s-staging-sig-storage/nfs-provisioner:v3.0.0
 ```

 ## Deploying the provisioner